 Sally Shepard is an event technician for BML Blackbird in New York City.
-She’s in charge of setting-up lights and power for live theatrical and corporate events.
-Sally doesn’t hide that she dreams of one day performing in front of a large crowds on Broadway.
+She’s in charge of setting up lights and power for live theatrical and corporate events.
+Sally doesn’t hide that she dreams of one day performing in front of large crowds on Broadway.
 She’s aware that her ambitions will not be easy to achieve, but Sally is determined to work hard as a technician while she perfects her acting craft and waits for that opportunity.

 Going beyond the dress rehearsal

 Growing up in the Dallas/Fort Worth area, Sally knew she wanted to be on stage.
 In high school, her teachers taught her that being an actor is not limited to memorizing and performing lines; true professionals roll up their sleeves and go beyond the curtain to make sure the show is the best it can be.
 With this wisdom in hand, she went on to receive a Bachelor of Arts in Theater Performance from Stephen F. Austin State University and a Master of Fine Arts in Acting from New York Film Academy.

 Sally’s first job after college as a theatrical technician came when she least expected it.
 After a final performance in an operetta, she changed out of her costume into work clothes and went back to the stage to help disassemble the set.
 She was in full makeup, had a head of ringlets, and a drill in her hand, working side-by-side with the crew while most other actors left for the night.
 Sally wasn’t obligated to stay; her high school training came flooding back to her and she expected it of herself.
 The crew lead was impressed and offered her a job on the spot.
 She worked there for many years on and off and always goes back to visit when she’s in Dallas.

 New York tourist becomes an event technician